aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-bmp/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to BMP" h2="Transform MSG to BMP within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to BMP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+This is useful when you need to view emails in different formats or when you need to store emails in a different format.

+<h2>How Aspose.Total helps for MSG to BMP Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides a comprehensive set of features for manipulating and converting emails, documents, and images.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert MSG file format to HTML and export HTML to BMP respectively.

+Using Aspose.Email for C++, you can easily convert MSG file format to HTML.
+It supports a wide range of email file formats, including MSG, EML, EMLX, MHT, and MBOX.
+It also provides features to manipulate emails, such as adding or removing attachments, adding or removing headers, and adding or removing recipients.

+Aspose.Words for C++ is a powerful API for creating, editing, and converting documents.
+It supports a wide range of document formats, including DOC, DOCX, ODT, RTF, HTML, and PDF.
+It also provides features to manipulate documents, such as adding or removing text, images, and tables.
+With Aspose.Words for C++, you can export HTML to BMP.

+Aspose.Total for C++ is a comprehensive package that provides all the features you need to manipulate and convert emails, documents, and images.
+It includes both Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert MSG file format to HTML and export HTML to BMP respectively.
+With Aspose.Total for C++, you can easily add email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}